kevin-cai1/learning-shark_tank/backend/README.md

 ## Running the API
 1. Make sure you have the virtual environment activated before you do anything
+2. Run `python3.8 db.py` to initialise the database.
+This will create the local file learning.db.
-2. Run `python3.8 api.py` to run the API.
+3. Run `python3.8 api.py` to run the API.

-If you need to reload the database (when adding new data or changing the schema), run `python3.8 db.py` before starting the API again.
+* If you need to reload the database (when adding new data or changing the schema), run `python3.8 db.py` after making any changes to load them into the database.